: Collins Lake Resort in the winter

 Collins Lake Resort is located in the village of Government Camp.
 This resort offers both luxury chalets and grand lodges ideal for big groups and families alike.
 The resort location is within walking distance of the restaurants and services in the village of Government Camp as well as the snow tubing and adventure park at Skibowl East.
 Within the resort, guests can relax in the heated outdoor pool, jetted hot tub and sauna.

-Collins Lake Resort is a pickup location for the Skibowl shuttle as well as the winter shuttle to Timberline Lodge via the Mt.
+Collins Lake Resort is a pickup location for the winter shuttle to Timberline Lodge via the Mt.
 Hood Express.
-The resort also offers discount ski and stay lift tickets at Skibowl, Timberline and Mt.
-Hood Meadows, plus all guests receive a VIP Card offering deep discounts all around the mountain.
+The resort also offers discount ski and stay lift tickets at Mt.
+Hood Skibowl.

 Mt.
 Hood Oregon Resort